Kwisses/Unison/README.md

 + [pygame](https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation)
 + [speech_recognition](https://pypi.python.org/pypi/SpeechRecognition/)

-Additional dependencies might be required for the programs custom modules and apis!
+Additional dependencies might be required for the programs custom modules and API's!

 ## How to use
 To use Unison, run the program (see **Installation**) and wait until you hear a beep.
-If you do not hear a beep, proceed to the **Tests** section below to test the audio input.
+If you do not hear a beep, proceed to the **Tests** section below to test your computers audio input.
 The beep notifies the user that the program is ready for audio input.
-Once heard, a user can command the program with their voice in the following phrasing:
+Once heard, a user can command the program with their voice using the following phrasing:

     "keyword verb noun"